epfl-ada/ada-2022-project-dadalife/index.md

 # Who are the career boosters?

-Let’s start with its definition.
-A career booster is an actor·ress that is already famous during a given lustrum and has co-acted with an actor·ress that has been revealed during that lustrum.
-The graph presents the career boosters for a given lustrum and for a given genre with the y-axis being the (degree centrality  / betweeness centrality).
+Let’s start with definitions:
+* A **career booster** is an actor·ress that is already famous during a given lustrum and has co-acted with an actor·ress that has been revealed during that lustrum.
-In our model, this centrality represents the /[explain the right centrality/].
-//TODO: Describing stuff, what is shown on the graph, etc...
+* The **degree centrality** is defined as the number of links incident upon a node.
+In this analysis the nodes are actors and the links (also called edges) are the films that link two actors.

+By selecting the lustrum and the PCA genre in the dropdown buttons below, actors with the highest degree centrality for a given lustrum and PCA genre are displayed.
+By hovering over the bars, different attributes of this _career booster_ are displayed.

 <div id="img-container" class="img-container">
     <div class="mb2">